MarkusOdenthal/kestra-python-template/README.md

-# Social Media Agent
+# Kestra Python Template

-A Python-based social media agent using Kestra for workflow automation.
+A Python-based template for Kestra workflows.

 ## Prerequisites